mdalmaruf/SAS-Tutorial/SAS Basic Part 7.md

 # Data Analysis with SAS: Supervised and Unsupervised Learning

 ## Introduction
 In this tutorial, we will cover two fundamental types of machine learning techniques: Supervised Learning and Unsupervised Learning.
-We will use the SASHELP library datasets to demonstrate these techniques using SAS.
+We will use the `Poverty` dataset to perform clustering using SAS.

 ## Supervised vs Unsupervised Learning